slyfox1186/ffmpeg-build-script/README.md

 * `x264`: H.264 Video Codec (MPEG-4 AVC)
 * `x265`: H.265 Video Codec (HEVC)
 * `kvazaar`: An open-source HEVC encoder licensed under 3-clause BSD
-* `cuda` : Hardware acceleration for Nvidia graphics cards
+* `cuda`: Hardware acceleration for Nvidia graphics cards
 * `ff-nvcodec-headers`: FFmpeg version of headers required to interface with Nvidias codec APIs (Hardware Acceleration)
-* `cyanrip`: Fully featured CD ripping program able to take out most of the tedium.
-Fully accurate, has advanced features most rippers don't, yet has no bloat and is cross-platform.
+* `cyanrip`: Fully featured CD ripping program which is able to take out most of the tedium.
+Wholly accurate, has advanced features most rippers don't, yet has no bloat and is cross-platform.
 * `vpx`: VP8 / VP9 Video Codec for the WebM video file format
 * `frei0r` A collection of free and open source video effects plugins that can be used with a variety of video editing and processing software
-* `opencl`: An open source project that uses Boost.Compute as a high level C++ wrapper over the OpenCL API
+* `opencl`: An open-source project that uses Boost.
+Compute as a high-level C++ wrapper over the OpenCL API
 * `avisynth`: A powerful tool for video post-production
 * `vapoursynth`: An application for video manipulation.
 * `aom`: AV1 Video Codec (Experimental and very slow!)